joesb/helios360/content/handbook/what/jazz.md

 - space for creativity, innovation and situational agility on the other.

 Achieving outcomes for customers is a ‘one team’ collaboration between all the experts — in the business and the customer —  enabled by the delivery lead.

+## Beware of process over-boil

+A particular challenge when an organisation is growing fast:

+- how to give leadership when there's more things happening than you can be involved in directly.

+One response can be to throw a net of processes over the thing:

+- a comprehensive suite of systems and practices to follow that covers all eventualities.

+Processes are a vital foundation to achieving consistent outcomes.
+But!

+- Project management is probably not the reason for the reputation the business has built.

+---

+## And jazz!

+It’s easy to confuse the focus between processes vs. outcomes.

+Consistency becomes more important the longer a business lives and larger it becomes.

+Customers want something done to achieve something specific.
+The delivery processes are only the means of enabling that.

+What is the relationship between process and outcomes?
+How does one enable the other?

+The delivery principal must hold the tension in a fundamental balancing act between:

+- systematic and thoroughgoing processes on the one hand, and
+- space for creativity, innovation and situational agility/improvisation on the other.

+Achieving outcomes for customers is a ‘one team’ collaboration between all the experts — in the business and the customer —  enabled by the delivery lead.

+So we have another C:

+- Calmness
+- Confidence
+- Consistency
+  &nbsp;
+- *Creativity*

+and we're guarding against

+- Chaos

+## The trouble with jazz artists

+Can you have a delivery leader growing with the business?
+Yes, it is possible to have someone grow into the position, of course.

+That said, often it’s hard:

+- Some characters thrive on a lack of structure
+- Brings order to chaos in the way their mind works
+- See themselves as solo jazz artists
+  - Adapting on the fly
+  - Processes and practices flexed to suit business and client’s needs/expectation
+  - Thriving in chaos
+- BUT
+  - Bristles when the company grows

+Most importantly:

+- Free-for-all is not ok

+As the business matures, develops in professionalism, then consistency becomes more important

+- Systematic
+- A flow
+- A rhythm